build-on-aws/content/posts/data-processing-with-kafka-streams-stateless-operations/index.md

     });
 ```

-In this example, we make use of the `RecordContext` (contains record metadata) to get the name of the source topic.
+In this example, we make use of `RecordContext` (contains record metadata) to get the name of the source topic.

 > In all the above cases, the sink/target topic should pre-exist in Kafka